 - Place a pizza stone in the oven and preheat to 500°F. OR preheat your pizza oven (here’s the pizza oven we use).

 - In a medium bowl, mix the refried black beans with a bit of water to thin the consistency so that it is easily spreadable.
 Mix with 1/2 teaspoon cumin, 1/4 teaspoon paprika, and 1/4 teaspoon cayenne.

 - Seed and dice the tomato.
 Thinly slice the green onion.
 Seed and dice the jalapeño (keep your hands away from your eyes!); or if you prefer, thinly slice it.
+Chop the cilantro.

 - Quickly assemble the pizza.
 Spread the bean mixture in a thin layer over the dough, sprinkle on as much cheese as you like, and add the red onion, tomato, jalapeño, corn, and cilantro.
 Sprinkle with kosher salt (very important – this really brings out the flavors!).
-If desired, brush a little olive oil on the crust to help it brown.

 Inspired by Everyday Annie

 - Category: Main Dish

 Keywords: mexican pizza recipe

 About the Authors